Language barrier: Kenya

-Foreign languages in Kenya universities existed for a long time.
-Languages such as German, French, Portuguese, Arabic, Japanese, Chinese, etc., are learnt in college and university settings by Kenyan students.
-University of Nairobi created the Sub-department of French, this indicate the significance of the French language in the university.
-Students who are offering French as a course in Kenyan Universities started learning the language while they were in secondary school.
-Due to insufficient numbers of lecturers teaching French in the Kenya Universities, students have to rely on part-time lecturers of French for the smooth running of their courses.
-Issues facing French as a course in the Kenya Universities also include insufficient learning materials, course contents, scholarships, as well as job opportunities for lecturers and graduates of French in Kenya.
+Foreign languages have been part of Kenyan universities for a long time.
+Languages such as German, French, Portuguese, Arabic, Japanese, and Chinese are learnt in college and university settings by Kenyan students.
+The University of Nairobi has created a sub-department of French, indicating the significance of French at the university.
+Students who take French as a university course start learning the language while they are in secondary school.
+Due to insufficient numbers of lecturers teaching French in Kenyan universities, students have to rely on part-time lecturers of French for the smooth running of their courses.
+Issues facing French as a course in Kenyan universities also include insufficient learning materials, course content, scholarships, as well as job opportunities for lecturers and graduates of French in Kenya.

-The majority of Kenyan students in primary schools are beginner-level English language users, which led to not having the required language skills needed to learn the subject content effectively in English.
-The teachers encountered challenges such as diverse student backgrounds, mother tongue interference, lack of usefulness of English language in the community, students' attitudes toward English, and insufficient learning resources.
+The majority of Kenyan students in primary schools are beginner-level English language users, which leads to not having the required language skills needed to learn the subject content effectively in English.
+Teachers encounter challenges such as diverse student backgrounds, native language interference, lack of usefulness of English language in the community, students' attitudes toward English, and insufficient learning resources.

-An education project in Kenya known as Tasfiri is being implemented in Kukuma refugees camp to improve learning outcomes for learners who do not understand English or Swahili.
+An education project in Kenya known as Tasfiri is being implemented in the Kukuma refugee camp to improve learning outcomes for learners who do not understand English or Swahili.
 The project was developed to assist primary refugee learners in learning their native language.

 Nigerian

-Challenges facing Nigerian teachers in improving English language learning outcomes include current trends in the teaching of a second language, lack of resources for English language teaching, inadequate knowledge of English language and attitude issues towards the language on the part of the students.
-Most of the Nigerian textbooks used in the educational system are written in the English language.
-Mass failure is as a result of inadequate learning outcomes in English language from the Nigerian primary school.
+Challenges facing Nigerian teachers in improving English-language learning outcomes include current trends in the teaching of a second language, lack of resources for English-language teaching, inadequate knowledge of English, and attitudes towards the language on the part of the students.
+Most Nigerian textbooks used in the educational system are written in English.
+Mass failure is as a result of inadequate learning outcomes in English from primary school.